 As the whole experience of the customer, customer experience brings all their needs together.
 But to see the whole picture, we should go a little bit deeper and understand what contributes to the customer experience where all the needs show up together in one journey.

-For SuperOffice, interactions between a customer and an organization throughout their business relationship define customer experience (CX).
+According to SuperOffice, interactions between a customer and an organization throughout their business relationship define customer experience (CX).
+While CX refers to the whole relationship, it’s also important to take care of the digital customer experience.
 The point of the whole concept lies in making a customer return.

 Customer perceptions will determine things in this story which interactions can influence.
 Usually several digital touchpoints relate to products and services nowadays, given the strong trend towards digital transformation in general.
 Websites and apps make a big difference in the way customers perceive your business, so we must design them well enough.
 UX can solve all this as the secret lies in making customers engage with the product.

 As customer experience comprises a bigger slice of the cake, we should have some methodologies with which we can improve or evolve it.
 Luckily, at UX studio we have great user experience processes that can help you with this.
 Let’s take a look!

 Our 5 Killer Methods To Serve Customer Needs With UX